frederic-perez/AmE-dictionary/dictionary.md

 __heel__ _A heel who learns how to be a good egg._
 __henchman__ _The chuckling henchman showed that feeding alligators had its downfalls._
 __hike__ _v_ _Hiked prices._
 __hinterland__ /ˈhɪntəland/ The remote areas of a country away from the coast or the banks of major rivers.
-(From German, from hinter 'behind’ + Land 'land’.) _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds. _The hinterland of southern Italy._
+(From German, from hinter 'behind’ + Land 'land’.) _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
 __hog__ _n_ _Slang_ A big, heavy motorcycle. _v_ _Informal_ To take more than one's share of: _Don't hog the couch._
 __homie__ _Homies for life._
 __honcho__